buddyboss/buddyboss-platform/src/readme.txt

 = 1.1.9 =
 * Performance - Lazy load iframes (video embeds) in Activity
+* Profiles - When hiding members of a profile type from Members Directory, hide from '(BB) Members' widget
 * Activity - New option to display activity in separate tabs based on activity type
 * Activity - New widget '(BB) Users Following Me' to display all members following the logged-in user
 * Activity - When embedding links with no additional text, show the link preview and hide link URL